-Join us on June 2nd at 11:00 a.m. for our discussion on Meghan Maclean Weir's The Book of Essie.
+Join us on July 7th at 11:00 a.m. for our discussion on Ijeoma Oluo's So You Want To Talk About Race.

 Book discussions will be held as a hybrid meeting.
 A hybrid meeting can be attended in-person at the library or online via Zoom meeting.